mojiez/java8_learning/README_trans.md

 ### Timezones

 Timezones are represented by a `ZoneId`.
-They can easily be accessed via static factory methods.
+They can easily be accessed via static factory methods静态工厂方法.
 Timezones define the offsets which are important to convert between instants and local dates and times.

 ```java
 System.out.println(ZoneId.getAvailableZoneIds());